Rae-Zou/URLClassLoader-loads-plugin/README.md

 ## Step 3: produce the plugin jar file
-To produce the plugin jar files of the `pluginModule` in in `IntelliJ`:
+To produce the plugin jar files of the `pluginModule` in `IntelliJ`:
   - Build Project -> File -> Project Structure -> Artifacts -> Add -> Jar From modules dependencies-> Create JAR from modules -> Select `pluginModule` as Module and select the Directory for META-INF/MANIFEST.MF -> Apply

     ![image](https://user-images.githubusercontent.com/76859781/135688941-b1d6da84-bbfa-45e3-8fba-befd904cf475.png)